Jordan announces gag order on Prince Hamzeh investigation after new recording is leaked

 Jordan’s Prince Hamzeh, under house arrest after alleged coup attempt, appears to affirm loyalty to the king

-The gag order came shortly after the audio of that confrontation was leaked Tuesday.
-In an occasionally unclear recording, a man who later identifies himself as the head of the army mentions to Hamzeh that there has been criticism of the country’s leadership on social media.
+In an occasionally unclear recording, shared by opposition pages and Arab media on Tuesday, a man who later identifies himself as the head of the army mentions to Hamzeh that there has been criticism of the country’s leadership on social media.
 Hamzeh responds by asking if this criticism came from him, which the man denied.
 But, he added, “people are starting to talk more than usual.”

-Hamzeh was then asked not to mix with people and to cease tweeting, which prompted the prince to raise his voice and call for men to bring around the other man’s car — an apparent signal that it was time for the general to leave.
+Hamzeh was then asked not to mix with people and to cease tweeting, which prompted the prince to raise his voice and call for his visitor’s car to be brought around — an apparent signal that it was time for the general to leave.

 Hamzeh then reminded the man that he is in a royal’s abode.
 “You are entering and telling me what to do, and with whom to meet, for my country, in my house?
 You’re threatening me?”
-The man denied that this was a threat.
+His visitor denied that this was a threat.

-The prince then criticizes the government’s shortcomings, his voice rising gradually.
+The prince then criticizes the government’s shortcomings, his voice rising.
 “I respect you, and respect your institution,” he said, almost shouting.
 “But you do not say these ugly things in the house of [a royal].
 Get in your car and leave.”

 The man replied that this was a message from himself, the head of the army, as well as from the heads of security and intelligence.
 When the prince asked him to repeat his demands, the man requested Hamzeh not to mix with or visit people, and to stay off social media as, he said, opposition forces have been capitalizing on his posts.